How we're responding to COVID-19

 - Maharishi School is upholding similar policies.

 We are updating our policies as appropriate and/or as required by the authorities.
 If you have questions, concerns, or suggestions, please write to us at email@example.com.

-I am proud of the tireless, dedicated work of our faculty and administrators, and community leaders over these past few months, and the spirit of concern and cooperation displayed by everyone in our campus community.
+I am proud of the tireless, dedicated work of our faculty, administrators, and community leaders and the spirit of concern and cooperation displayed by everyone in our campus community.